 What is RFID Blocking

-An RFID Blocking wallet is purposely designed to keep your cards safe.
+An RFID Blocking wallet is purposely designed to keep your RFID-enabled credit cards safe.
 Minimizing the risk of getting your card skimmed by any potential thieves.
-It is advised by many travel guides to use RFID Blocking/jamming technology, especially while traveling.
-These wallets use a Faraday cage to create a virtual shield around your bank cards, protecting them from radiofrequency reading devices.
+It is advised by many travel guides to use RFID jamming technology, especially while traveling.
+These wallets use a Faraday cage to create a virtual shield around your credit cards, protecting them from radiofrequency reading devices.

 How do RFID Blocking Wallets Work

-RFID, which operates your cards stands for Radio Frequency Identification.
-For shops to take payment they use machines which read the radio frequency of your card.
+RFID, which operates your credit cards stands for Radio Frequency Identification.
+For shops to take payment they use machines that read the RFID chips of your card.
 This is exactly what card skimmers do.

 Radio waves have a low frequency and a long wavelength, which means that they have low energy levels.
 Having a low energy level means they have low penetration levels, so can be blocked relatively easily.